In This Section:

 Cornell endorsement is required.

-U.S. citizens under 30 years of age with at least a B.A. or B.S.
-Applicants may NOT have a professed career interest in Asian Affairs, OR have had previous significant exposure to or travel in East or Southeast Asia.
+U.S. citizens or permanent residents under 30 years of age with at least a B.A. or B.S.
+Applicants may NOT have a professed career interest in Asian Affairs and may NOT have spent more than 18 weeks in Asia since graduating from high school.

 Applicants first submit their materials to a campus committee for review in early October.
 During October, Cornell chooses two to three students as nominees to the national Luce Scholarship competition.
 Students’ and alumni's applications must be processed and endorsed through the CCS fellowships office to be eligible for the competition at the regional and/or national level.
 Endorsement decisions are final and not subject to appeal.